• Skip to primary navigation

 🍛How To Make Ghallaba

-Step 1 - To a hot non-stick fry pan / skillet (affiliate link) (on medium-high heat), add jackfruit, onion, half of the sumac and turmeric with two tablespoons of vegetable stock.
+Step 1 - To a hot non-stick fry pan / skillet (on medium-high heat), add jackfruit, onion, half of the sumac and turmeric with two tablespoons of vegetable stock.
 Stir until the onions are semi translucent.

 Step 2 - Add carrots and another two tablespoons of vegetable stock, stir until carrots are semi soft.
 Add capsicum (bell peppers) and stir until semi soft.